vmware-archive/vmware-cloud-director-ui-components/README.md

 ## Build

-Run `npm run build:components`, or `npm run build:i18n`.
+Run `npm run build:i18n` and `npm run build:components`.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests